lkazantzi/pantheon-tomography/README.md

 <img src="fig_front.png" width="900" title="Figure_1" />
 </p>

-This is the repository that contains the Mathematica code as well as useful comments that reproduce the figures of the a redshift tomography of the pantheon dataset that will be uploaded in arxiv in a few days.
+This is the repository that contains the Mathematica code as well as useful comments that reproduce the figures of [arxiv:2004.02155](https://arxiv.org/pdf/2004.02155.pdf)

 ## Abstract
 A redshift tomography of the Pantheon type Ia supernovae (SnIa) data focusing on the best fit value of the absolute magnitude